RocketDerp/April14_2025/Art/ScreenPlay/War_Peace_Global_Village/Marshall_McLuhan_Today.md

 We begin with Marshall McLuhan‘s writing style, which many readers find extremely challenging.
-A student once asked McLuhan, "Why are your letters to the newspapers so plain and your other writings so difficult and obscure?‖ McLuhan responded by saying,
+A student once asked McLuhan, "Why are your letters to the newspapers so plain and your other writings so difficult and obscure?
+McLuhan responded by saying,

 This question highlights the difference between exposition and exploration.
 Anything that I know I can explain quite simply and directly.
 I can package it.
 Nearly everything I write is concerned with areas of exploration in which I am actively engaged in discovery.
-That is why I say, ―I have no point of view.‖ Anyone engaged in exploration uses every available approach, every available foothold, every accessible crevice to which to cling as he scales the unknown rockface.
+That is why I say, ― I have no point of view.
+Anyone engaged in exploration uses every available approach, every available foothold, every accessible crevice to which to cling as he scales the unknown rockface.
 The actual process of dialogue and discovery is not compatible with packaging of familiar views.
 A person engaged in exposition has nothing new to say, and he cannot communicate the effects of participating in the process of discovery (McLuhan 1970).